 Considerations When Hiring Veterans

 There are a few things to keep in mind when hiring veterans.
-First, be aware of the challenges veterans may face when transitioning back to civilian life.
+First, be aware of veterans’ challenges when transitioning back to civilian life.
 Things like PTSD can make it difficult for veterans to adjust to a new work environment.
 So it’s important to be understanding and patient.

 Finally, remember that veterans are used to working in a hierarchical environment.
 So they may be hesitant to speak up or take initiative at first.
 But once they feel comfortable in their new position, they can be great leaders and problem-solvers.